Are you planning a trip to Japan in July?

 In Tokyo, July is the time for festivals, fireworks, and fun.

-The biggest event of the month is the Sumida River Fireworks Festival, which is held on the last Saturday of July.
+The biggest event of the month is the Sumida River Fireworks Festival, held on the last Saturday of July.

-The festival attracts more than a million visitors every year and features over 20,000 fireworks.
+The festival attracts over a million visitors yearly and features over 20,000 fireworks.

 It’s one of the most famous festivals in Japan.